Texas Veteran Disability Appeals Attorneys

 It’s easy to become discouraged if the VA denies your claim, especially if you have put considerable time and effort into building your case.
 The VA will explain why it denied your claim, but unless you are familiar with their processes and terminology it can be difficult to parse their meaning.

 You may need to submit to a C&P exam with a specialist, provide a statement from colleagues about your job performance, or take other actions to reverse the VA’s decision.
+In other cases, you may not need to submit any new evidence to the VA at all.

 Methods of Pursuing an Appeal for Texas Veterans

 Texas veterans are entitled to appeal a VA denial if they disagree with the decision.
-If you were denied prior to February 2019, you will likely need to file a Legacy appeal.
+If you were denied prior to February 2019, then you will likely need to file a Legacy appeal.
 Otherwise, you will be filing under the Appeal Reform system.

-Either path provides you with multiple choices for reversing the VA’s decision.
 For Legacy claims, this begins with filing a Notice of Disagreement (NOD).
-After receiving a ruling from the first level of the VA appeals system, you can continue to escalate your case if you are unhappy with the decision, such as by appealing to the Board of Veterans’ Appeals.
+After receiving a ruling from the first level of the VA appeals system, then you can continue to escalate the case if you’re unhappy with the decision.
+You have several choices for recourse, such as by appealing to the Board of Veterans’ Appeals

 A Texas veterans disability appeals lawyer can ascertain whether a Supplemental Claim, Higher-Level Review, or a Board Appeal is most conducive to a successful outcome for your specific case and walk you through the steps of securing benefits.